Middle School Faculty & Staff

 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.

-Mrs. Schenk is an avid reader, and her favorite author is Jane Austen.
+Mrs. Schenk is an avid reader, and her favorite author is L.M.
+Montgomery.
 She enjoys literature from all genres, especially historical fiction and mystery.

 Mrs. Schenk also enjoys attending CCS basketball games, being actively involved in her church, and spending time with her family and friends.